ChrisPritchard/ctf-writeups/tryhackme/thegreatescape.md

 ## First steps with Recon

-1. enumeration revealed 22 and 80. version scanning took a *while*, which later was discovered because that 22 port is running endlessh, a ssh tarpit.
+1. enumeration revealed 22 and 80. version scanning took a *while*, which later I discovered was because that 22 port is running endlessh, a ssh tarpit.
 2. on 80 was a photo website, abd basic enumeration revealed:
   - it had two links, courses and admin, both of which redirected to a login page. there was a signup link that was disabled.
   - requests to login went via a /api/login method. /api/ had nothing to see here.